What is Signal? How does it work?

 - Test Connection URL: Use the default value.

-- Force Update: If selected, then if Salesforce already has a record for the Contact/Lead whose data is being sent, that Salesforce record will be updated with details from Certain if they differ.
+- Force Update: If selected, Salesforce records will be updated if they differ.

-- Is this a primary connection: Select only if previously you imported Registrations from Salesforce via Manage > Registrations > Import Salesforce Members.
-The Signal connection will take precedence.
+- Is this a primary connection: Select only if you previously imported Registrations from Salesforce via Manage > Registrations > Import Salesforce Members.

 6. Click Save & Test.

-7. If the test is successful, click Close.
-If it’s not, check that the values in step 5 are all correct.
+7. If the test is successful, click Close; otherwise verify the values in step 5.

 Setting Up Flows